 Step out of your guidebook and find those little tiny local restaurants with great food and little tiny price tags.
-Eat where the locals eat not where Frommer’s tells you.
+Eat where the locals eat, not where Frommer’s or Lonely Planet tells you.
 The locals aren’t spending a fortune living in their neighborhood and you shouldn’t either.
 You travel to see new places not new hotels.
-So see the place and you’ll find that living locally and traveling differently will save you money and give you a richer travel experience.
+Living locally and traveling differently will save you money and give you a richer travel experience.

 This site is dedicated to keeping you motivated, telling tales, and showing you how to travel frugally.
 You don’t need a lot of money to travel — you just need to think differently.
 Forget packaged tours and expensive hotels and overpriced restaurants and souvenirs.
 You can still have a luxury vacation without a luxury price.
-You just need to think different and do a little work to get the deals.
-Booking that package on Orbitz isn’t going to save you money!

-And that’s how I find the money to travel and how you can too.
+So that’s how I find the money to travel.
+And that’s how you can too!